kjkuan/baguette/README.md

 ## Sample Baguette App

-Here's what a simple, single-page app in Baguette looks like:
+Here's what a simple, single-page app (available as [example-app.sh]) in Baguette looks like:
 ```bash
 #!/usr/bin/env bash
 #